-Capricorn Horoscope for week of July 24, 2014
+Capricorn Horoscope for week of June 2, 2016

 SACRED ADVERTISEMENT.
-The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.
+The oracle below is from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 Some religious traditions teach the doctrine, "Kill off your longings."
 In their view, attachment to desire is at the root of human suffering.
 But the religion of materialism takes the opposite tack, asserting that the meaning of life is to be found in indulging desires.
 Its creed is, "Feed your cravings like a French foie gras farmer cramming eight pounds of maize down a goose's gullet every day."